RayZh-hs/LLVM/docs/roadmap.md

 ## LLVM IR Compliance Notice

-**⚠️ Important:** The current implementation uses the legacy LLVM IR typed pointer model and does not comply with the latest LLVM IR standard which uses untyped pointers.
-A migration plan is included at the end of this roadmap.
+**✅ Migration Completed:** The implementation now uses the latest LLVM IR untyped pointer model and complies with the current LLVM IR standard.
+The migration from typed pointers to untyped pointers has been completed.

-### Current vs. Latest LLVM IR Pointer Models
+### Current LLVM IR Pointer Model
-- **Current Implementation:** Typed pointers (e.g., `i32*`, `i8*`) where each pointer carries its pointee type
+- **Current Implementation:** Untyped pointers where all pointers are simply `ptr` regardless of pointee type
-- **Latest LLVM IR Standard:** Untyped pointers where all pointers are simply `ptr` regardless of pointee type
+- **Migration Status:** Migration from typed pointers has been completed
-- **Impact:** Current implementation will generate LLVM IR that is incompatible with newer LLVM toolchains
+- **Compatibility:** Generated LLVM IR is compatible with modern LLVM toolchains

 ## Phase 1: Foundation Setup